Leibniz's notation: Leibniz's notation for differentiation

 (note Δ vs. d, where Δ indicates a finite difference).

 The expression may also be thought of as the application of the differential operator d/dx (again, a single symbol) to y, regarded as a function of x.
 This operator is written D in Euler's notation.
 Leibniz did not use this form, but his use of the symbol d corresponds fairly closely to this modern concept.

-While there is no division implied by the notation, the division-like notation is useful since in many situations, the derivative operator does behave like a division, making some results about derivatives easy to obtain and remember.
+While there is traditionally no division implied by the notation (but see Nonstandard analysis), the division-like notation is useful since in many situations, the derivative operator does behave like a division, making some results about derivatives easy to obtain and remember.

 This notation owes its longevity to the fact that it seems to reach to the very heart of the geometrical and mechanical applications of the calculus.